ulfben/cpp_prngs/README.md

 When generating random numbers for games - where the goal is fun, speed, and reproducibility rather than cryptographic security - the C and C++ standard facilities are often an awkward fit.

 The classic C `srand()` / `rand()` interface is explicitly described by the C++ standard as a [low-quality, non-portable facility with implementation-defined data-race behavior](https://eel.is/c++draft/rand#c.math.rand).
-The standard leaves its underlying algorithm unspecified (meaning that `rand()` is allowed to return different numbers on different platforms given the same seed!), `RAND_MAX` is permitted to be [as low as 32,767](https://web.archive.org/web/20260410163728/https://www.codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/#fn1), and common attempts to convert its output into a desired range - such as `rand() % n` - introduce [modulo bias](https://web.archive.org/web/20260410163728/https://www.codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/).
+The standard leaves its underlying algorithm unspecified (meaning that `rand()` is allowed to return different numbers on different platforms given the same seed!), `RAND_MAX` is permitted to be [as low as 32,767](https://web.archive.org/web/20260410163728/https://www.codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/#fn1), and common attempts to convert its output into a desired range - such as `rand() % n` - [are slow]((https://github.com/ulfben/cpp_prngs/#performance-benchmarks)) and can introduce [modulo bias](https://web.archive.org/web/20260410163728/https://www.codingnest.com/generating-random-numbers-using-c-standard-library-the-problems/).

 Although C++11 introduced `<random>`, it still presents several practical problems for game developers: